AmasiaNalbandian/static-site-generator/README.md

 _Once you run the command, you should receive the html files in the dist folder in the corresponding language directory_

 ## Flags:
-`--i` : Flag to indicate the files or directories to create HTML files for.
+* `--i` : Flag to indicate the files or directories to create HTML files for.
-`--v` : Indicates version of the ssg.
+* `--v` : Indicates version of the ssg.
-`--h` : Will bring up the help menu.
+* `--h` : Will bring up the help menu.
-`--lang`: allows you to include a language to display the html page in.
+* `--lang`: allows you to include a language to display the html page in.
+* `--config`: allows you to pass a configuration file that can pass the same options as the command line.
+See the section for `Configuration File` for more information.

 You can input multiple choices followed by spaces.
 See below:

     ![](https://i.imgur.com/RZoad46.png)
     ![](https://i.imgur.com/AstdjnR.png)

+### Configuration File

+The configuration file is a JSON formatted file, where each property is can be of the following:

+* `input`: a string that works as a path to file that will be used to generate HTML files.
+It can also be an array of strings.
+* `lang`: a string that specifies the language tag that the HTML page will be annotated with.
+It can also be an array of strings.

 ## Input File Types:
 1. Directories: Recursive strategy will automatically be done.